Academic Catalog

 • If student owes SBC for prior-year expenses, up to $200 per year will be taken from excess federal financial aid funds (Pell, FWS or SEOG) and used to pay on the prior-year debt to SBC.

-Other Disbursement Rules
+Other Disbursement Rules:

 If the Federal Pell grant is not sufficient to pay all tuition, books, fees, and housing costs, payment shall be made from other aid awarded before issuing any financial aid disbursement to the student.